zakkmccrack/zakkmccrack/README.md

 - 📖 **Reading** — I’m a curious reader of philosophy and history, especially classical works and existentialist thought.
 I’m also a big fan of comics and graphic novel!
 - 📷 **Photography** — For two years, I worked as a motorsport photographer with a Canon R10.
 I occasionally practice astrophotography and always carry a camera when traveling or exploring!
 - 🌌 **Science** —Physics, mathematics, and astrophysics are my lifelong intellectual companions.
 The mystery of how the universe works, from quarks to galaxies, fuels my sense of wonder!
-- 🎵 **Music** — I have studied a lot of the history of music, from a purely social/historical point of view.
+- 🎵 **Music** — I have studied a lot of the history of music, from a purely social/historical point of view but I also play drums.
 This led me to meet many artists of various musical genres, starting with the blues and ending with the various genres of today.
 I also listen to a lot of classical music although my favorite genre remains pop-punk-rock!

 ---